PlaustralCL/mastermind/README.md

 you are not comparing the numbers to the actual code you are just taking advantage of the computers best skills, quickly ding repetitive tasks.
 * Still trying to get the hang of OOP.
 The use of objects and classes to organize my code.
+* I took the opportunity to learn a little of Minitest.
+This helped in the generation of the secret code and the clues.

 ## Future opportunities
 * Add color to enhance the experience (but keep the numbers for data entry)